 If you have quite a tall, upholstered headboard, it might be best to leave the small space above the bed vacant, but instead hang some canvas art on the adjacent wall.
 I’d always advise you go for abstract artworks here.
 The more mass-appeal the art is, the better.

-3. You Have to Layer the Bed like Never Before
+4. Layer the Bed like Never Before